 Instructions

-1. Have kids gather lots of leaves.
+1. Have your kids gather lots of leaves.

 2. Cut the cardboard into two leaf-sized squares.